 To avoid this limit, install SMS Expansion Packs.
 There are 29 SMS Expansion Packs, each allowing Telerivet to send an additional 100 SMS messages per hour (on older versions of Android) or 30 SMS messages per 30 minutes (on newer versions of Android).
 With all expansion packs installed, your Android phone will be able to send up to 1800 SMS messages per hour, subject to limitations of your Android phone's hardware and the mobile network.
 To install expansion packs, open the Telerivet Android app, then click Increase SMS Rate Limit.
 For more information, see Increasing Sending Rate Limit.

-No messages are being received (but sending messages works)
+Messages are not being received (but sending messages works)

 Telerivet Gateway app crashes